We’re sharing our vintage-inspired Kentucky Derby Tablescape today!

-Once the trophies were in place, we layered in cream colored roses, hydrangeas and greenery.
+Once the trophies were in place, we layered in cream-colored roses, hydrangeas, and greenery.

 Given the center of the table is pretty full already, we decided to keep the place settings simple.

 Derby parties seem to run the gamut from fun and festive to sophisticated and elegant.

-The seal of the Commonwealth on one end and the Twin Spires and number of the race’s current renewal is on the other.
+The seal of the Commonwealth is on one end and the Twin Spires and the number of the race’s current renewal is on the other.